mierenhoop/xmpp/README.md

 - Low amount of code while still being readable.

-- Control of memory usage (when possible).
+- Control of memory management (when possible).

 ### Non-goals

 - Implement the XMPP spec word-for-word.

-- Have an extension/plugin system, for additional features you must patch the library.
+- Have an extension/plugin system or support multiple versions of a protocol, for additional features you must patch the library.

 ## OMEMO